 LO4: Produce a roadmap for an organization to gain strategic advantage using AI.

-Name:
+Name: Dee Ann Belsky

 Instructions and guidelines (Read carefully)

 Instructions

 1. Insert your name and surname in the space provided above, as well as in the file name.
 Save the file as: First name Surname M6 U2 Assignment – e.g., Zadie Smith M6 U2 Assignment.
 NB: Please ensure that you use the name that appears in your participant profile on the Online Campus.